Roy Chubby Brown

-Roy Chubby Brown (born 3 February 1945) is an English stand-up comedian whose act consists of offensive humour, high profanity, forthright social commentary and outspoken disdain for political correctness.
+Royston Vasey (born 3 February 1945), better known professionally as Roy Chubby Brown, is an English comedian.
+His act consists of offensive humour, high profanity and outspoken disdain for political correctness.

 Early life

-Roy Chubby Brown (born Royston Vasey) Vasey, was born on 3rd February 1945 in Grangetown, Middlesbrough in the North Riding of Yorkshire and has a sister named Barbara.
-He left school without any qualifications, leaving home at the age of fourteen, spent time living rough and moving from job-to-job, at one point joining the Merchant Navy.
+Roy Chubby Brown was born Royston Vasey on 3 February 1945 in Grangetown, Middlesbrough in the North Riding of Yorkshire He left school without any qualifications, leaving home at the age of fourteen, spent time living rough and moving from job to job, at one point joining the Merchant Navy.
 He became homeless and for some time slept in a fishing boat in Redcar.
-He was arrested and taken to a detention centre and then on to Borstal, following that, went to jail."
-His style of stand-up comedy consists of offensive humour, high profanity, forthright social commentary and outspoken disdain for political correctness.
+He was arrested and taken to a detention centre and then on to borstal, following which he went to prison.

 Whilst in prison, Vasey read I Owe Russia $1200 by Bob Hope, which made him decide he wanted to be a stand-up comic.
 When he saw Ken Dodd perform live, he thought he was so good it inspired him to try comedy himself.

 Vasey formed a comedy duo with a fellow ex-Pipelines band member.
 The duo named themselves Alcock and Brown, as they shared surnames with the pilots of the first transatlantic flight, wearing goggles during their performance.
 The group eventually disbanded, with Vasey continuing as a comedic act by himself; however the goggles stayed, and became a permanent part of his image.

-Vasey's manager at the time (1971) George Forster, asked him whether he would try performing blue comedy, to which he agreed.
-In 1971, he took to the stage and said, "Good evening!
+In 1971, Vasey's manager at the time (George Forster), asked him whether he would try performing blue comedy, to which he agreed.
+He then took to the stage and said, "Good evening!
 My wife's got two cunts and I'm one of them."
 Vasey has said he was nearly beaten up, but that following that performance: "I knew I had something.
 I took the building site mentality and banter and took it to the stage.
 I was the first person ever to say the 'C' word on stage in the UK.
 To be honest, I never looked back."